mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

     from the tail through the chain of ChannelOutboundHandlers until it reaches the head
         * Beyond this point, outbound data will reach the network transport, shown here as a Socket
         * Typically, this will trigger a write operation
-    * An event can be forwarded to the next handler in the current chain by using the ChannelHandlerContext that’s supplied as an argument to each method
-        * Because you’ll sometimes ignore uninteresting events, Netty provides the abstract base classes ChannelInboundHandlerAdapter and ChannelOutboundHandlerAdapter
-        * Each provides method implementations that simply pass the event to the next handler by calling the corresponding method on the ChannelHandlerContext
-        * You can then extend the class by overriding the methods that interest you
-    * Although both inbound and outbound handlers extend ChannelHandler, Netty distinguishes implementations of ChannelInboundHandler and ChannelOutboundHandler and ensures that data is passed only between handlers of the same directional type
-    * When a ChannelHandler is added to a ChannelPipeline, it’s assigned a Channel- HandlerContext, which represents the binding between a ChannelHandler and the ChannelPipeline
-        * Although this object can be used to obtain the underlying Channel, it’s mostly utilized to write outbound data
     * There are two ways of sending messages in Netty:
         * You can write directly to the Channel - causes the message to start from the tail of the ChannelPipeline
         * write to a ChannelHandlerContext object associated with a ChannelHandler - causes the message to start from the next handler in the ChannelPipeline
-    * These are the adapters you’ll call most often when creating your custom handlers:
-        * ChannelHandlerAdapter
-        * ChannelInboundHandlerAdapter
-        * ChannelOutboundHandlerAdapter
-        * ChannelDuplexHandlerAdapter

-* All Netty servers require the following:
-    * At least one ChannelHandler—This component implements the server’s processing of data received from the client—its business logic
-    * Bootstrapping—This is the startup code that configures the server.
-At a minimum, it binds the server to the port on which it will listen for connection requests
-* Every Channel has an associated ChannelPipeline, which holds a chain of ChannelHandler instances
-    * By default, a handler will forward the invocation of a handler method to the next one in the chain
-    * Therefore, if exceptionCaught()is not implemented somewhere along the chain, exceptions received will travel to the end of the ChannelPipeline and will be logged
-    * For this reason, your application should supply at least one ChannelHandler that implements exceptionCaught()
-* ChanelHandlers
-    * ChannelHandlers are invoked for different types of events.
-    * Applications implement or extend ChannelHandlers to hook into the event lifecycle and provide custom application logic
-    * Architecturally, ChannelHandlers help to keep your business logic decoupled from networking code.
-This simplifies development as the code evolves in response to changing requirements
-### The ChannelHandler family
-* The Channel lifecycle (Channel lifecycle states)
-    * ChannelRegistered - The Channel is registered to an EventLoop.
-    * ChannelActive - The Channel is active (connected to its remote peer).
-It’s now possible to receive and send data.
-    * ChannelInactive - The Channel isn’t connected to the remote peer.
-    * ChannelUnregistered - The Channel was created, but isn’t registered to an EventLoop.
-* The ChannelHandler lifecycle (ChannelHandler lifecycle methods)
-    * Each method accepts a ChannelHandlerContext argument
-    * handlerAdded - Called when a ChannelHandler is added to a ChannelPipeline
-    * handlerRemoved - Called when a ChannelHandler is removed from a ChannelPipeline
-    * exceptionCaught - Called if an error occurs in the ChannelPipeline during processing
-    * Netty defines the following two important subinterfaces of ChannelHandler:
-        * ChannelInboundHandler—Processes inbound data and state changes of all kinds
-        * ChannelOutboundHandler—Processes outbound data and allows interception of all operations
-* Interface ChannelInboundHandler
-    * ChannelInboundHandler methods
-        * channelRegistered - Invoked when a Channel is registered to its EventLoop and is able to handle I/O.
-        * channelUnregistered - Invoked when a Channel is deregistered from its EventLoop and can’t handle any I/O.
-        * channelActive - Invoked when a Channel is active; the Channel is connected/bound and ready.
-        * channelInactive - Invoked when a Channel leaves active state and is no longer connected to its remote peer.
-        * channelReadComplete - Invoked when a read operation on the Channel has completed.
-        * channelRead - Invoked if data is read from the Channel.
-        * channelWritabilityChanged - Invoked when the writability state of the Channel changes.
-            The user can ensure writes are not done too quickly (to avoid an OutOfMemoryError) or can resume writes when the Channel becomes writable again.
-The Channel method isWritable() can be called to detect the writability of the channel.
-The threshold for writability can be set via Channel.config().setWriteHighWaterMark() and Channel.config().setWriteLowWaterMark().
-        * userEventTriggered - Invoked when ChannelnboundHandler.fireUserEventTriggered() is called because a POJO was passed through the ChannelPipeline.
-    * These are called when data is received or when the state of the associated Channel changes
-    * As we mentioned earlier, these methods map closely to the Channel lifecycle
-    * When a ChannelInboundHandler implementation overrides channelRead(), it is responsible for explicitly releasing the memory associated with pooled ByteBuf instances `ReferenceCountUtil.release(msg)`
-        * But managing resources in this way can be cumbersome
-        * A simpler alternative is to use SimpleChannelInboundHandler
-        * SimpleChannelInboundHandler releases resources automatically, you shouldn’t store references to any messages for later use, as these will become invalid

-### ChannelHandler adapters
-* You can use the classes ChannelInboundHandlerAdapter and ChannelOutboundHandlerAdapter as starting points for your own ChannelHandlers
-* These adapters provide basic implementations of ChannelInboundHandler and ChannelOutboundHandler respectively
-* extends the abstract class ChannelHandlerAdapter
-* ChannelHandlerAdapter also provides the utility method isSharable()
-    * This method returns true if the implementation is annotated as Sharable, indicating that it can be added to multiple ChannelPipelines

-### Resource management
-* Whenever you act on data by calling ChannelInboundHandler.channelRead() or ChannelOutboundHandler.write(), you need to ensure that there are no resource leaks.
-    * Netty uses reference counting to handle pooled ByteBufs
-* Because consuming inbound data and releasing it is such a common task, Netty provides a special ChannelInboundHandler implementation called SimpleChannelInboundHandler
-    * This implementation will automatically release a message once it’s consumed by channelRead0()
-    * It’s important not only to release resources but also to notify the ChannelPromise
-    * Otherwise a situation might arise where a ChannelFutureListener has not been notified about a message that has been handled
-    * it is the responsibility of the user to call ReferenceCountUtil.release() if a message is consumed or discarded and not passed to the next ChannelOutboundHandler in the ChannelPipeline
-    * If the message reaches the actual transport layer, it will be released automatically when it’s written or the Channel is closed

-### ChannelPipeline
 * Every new Channel that’s created is assigned a new ChannelPipeline
 * Depending on its origin, an event will be handled by either a ChannelInboundHandler or a ChannelOutboundHandler
 * Subsequently it will be forwarded to the next handler of the same supertype by a call to a ChannelHandlerContext